-The State Carbon Pricing Network (SCPN) is a rapidly-growing project within the organization that includes more than 6,000 advocates and policymakers across the country who are pushing for carbon pricing in their states.
+The State Climate Policy Network (SCPN) is a rapidly-growing project within the organization that includes more than 6,000 advocates and policymakers across the country who are pushing for carbon pricing in their states.
 We help provide these individuals with the tools they need to advance their campaigns to price pollution, and advocate for strong and equitable climate policies.

-Each semester, our State Carbon Pricing Network fellows conduct state-specific research, provide media coverage, and bring new stakeholders into the conversation.
+Each semester, our State Climate Policy Network fellows conduct state-specific research, provide media coverage, and bring new stakeholders into the conversation.
 The fellows help spearhead our research and media coverage in each of the following regions: the Northeast, Mid-Atlantic, Midwest, Southwest, Southeast, and Northwest.

 Fall 2020 Fellows